Click play to hear author Bill Brown, DTM, give examples of how to use vocal variety to enhance your speech.

 In addition, vocal variety is your style of expressiveness.
 An effective speaker allows their unique personality to shine.
 In a way, vocal expression is your speaking personality.

-In Pathways, “Understanding Vocal Variety” is an elective project in Level 3 of all 11 paths—in some ways, a sign of how fundamental this skill is considered to any kind of communication success.
+In Pathways, “Introduction to Vocal Variety and Body Language" is now a requirement in Level 1, and "Understanding Vocal Variety” is an elective project in Level 3 of all 11 paths—in some ways, a sign of how fundamental this skill is considered to any kind of communication success.
 It, like the other Pathways electives, is available to all members regardless of which path they are working in.
 (In the traditional education program, “Vocal Variety” was project 6 in the Competent Communication manual.)

-It is an elective, but my strong recommendation is that you choose it.
+It is an elective in Level 3, but my strong recommendation is that you choose it.
 Vocal variety is key to expressiveness, and expressiveness is essential for a speaker.

 A significant component of vocal variety is how you emphasize what you say.
 You have various tools to affect this, including volume, pitch, pace, pause, and emotion.
 They can be used to build tension or add impact.
 Make an effort to master all of them.